 Black is the new rainbow, at least in food trends.
-Black ice cream, black bread, black macarons, black pasta, black beverages ... they're the foodie's latest Instagram darling.
+Black ice cream, black macarons, black pasta, black beverages, black croissants ... they're the foodie's latest Instagram darling.
 How does that hue end up in food?
 Sometimes, squid ink does the job, but activated charcoal powder is becoming an increasingly popular way to color food black, like in this ice cream recipe.

 What is activated charcoal?

 Traditionally, activated charcoal has been used for medicinal purposes, particularly to help treat some types of poisonings or drug overdoses.
-WebMD says it's also used to treat cholestasis during pregnancy, prevent gas, reduce high cholesterol and prevent a hangover (although the effectiveness of the activated charcoal is not proven for those uses and there has been limited research done on them).
+WebMD says it's also used to treat cholestasis during pregnancy, prevent gas, reduce high cholesterol and prevent a hangover — although the effectiveness of activated charcoal is not proven for those uses and there has been limited research.

-Activated charcoal is also used to whiten teeth, detoxify the body and it's put in facial masks to draw out dirt and oils, although there is more anecdotal evidence that these uses are effective than scientific evidence.
+Activated charcoal is also used to whiten teeth, to detoxify the body and it's put in facial masks to draw out dirt and oils, although there's more anecdotal evidence than scientific evidence that these uses are effective.